Take a fresh look at Sodankylä

 The Pappilanniemi riverbank route and nature walk is right in the town centre and its follows the Rivers Kitinen and Jeesiöjoki.
 The three-kilometre route will take you past an old Saami dwelling place and a grill site for hikers, which has firewood and swings for children.
 The route is easy to walk and can be completed by all the family.
 Tip!
 Start your walk at the car park by the old church (map) and take in the beautiful little church with its tar aroma.
 This route is open year-round.

 The Paavonpolku nature path is a 1.9-2.7 km circle walk through Lapland forest and river landscapes.
 This is a manged footpath with plenty of information signs along the way.
-At the very beginning of the route there is a shelter in a beautiful spot on the bank of the River Orajoki, and later on there is also a shelter and viewing tower for views over the bog.
+At the very beginning of the route there is a shelter in a beautiful spot on the bank of the River Orajoki, and later on there is also a shelter.
 The path begins just a 10 km drive from Sodankylä (map).

 Ilmakkiaapa is a familiar spot to drivers by Route 4, and definitely worth a stop.
 This short, half-kilometre duckboard walk leads from Route 4 (map) to the shore of Lake Ilmakkijärvi, which has a birdwatching tower in the middle of a beautiful bog and lake landscape.
 There is an information board at the start of the route.
 There are no picnicking opportunities here.
 Tip!
 Café Harianna near the route serves travellers in the summer.